Sweet Magnolias

-Sweet Magnolias is an American romantic drama television series, developed by Sheryl J. Anderson and based on the Sweet Magnolias novels by Sherryl Woods.
-It stars JoAnna Garcia Swisher, Brooke Elliott and Heather Headley.
-The series premiered on Netflix on May 19, 2020.
-Its fourth season premiered on February 6, 2025.
-In April 2025, it was renewed for a fifth season.
+Sweet Magnolias is an American romantic drama television series, developed by Sheryl J. Anderson and based on the Sweet Magnolias novels by Sherryl Woods, starring JoAnna Garcia Swisher, Brooke Elliott and Heather Headley in the lead roles.

+The series premiered on Netflix on May 19, 2020 and was canceled after five seasons in September 2026, with its fifth and final season being released on June 11, 2026.

 Premise

 Sweet Magnolias follows "three South Carolina women, best friends since childhood, as they shepherd each other through the complexities of romance, career, and family."